 There are many ways of removing old paint.
 Rinse the surface with mineral spirits to finish off.
 Do not use strippers labeled water-rinse and no-rinse.
 The manual method of using scrappers

 requires effort and takes time.
 Run tests so that you use the appropriate form of scraping wood surfaces.
 Some old paint does not melt, hence using chemical stripers will not help.
 Using a paint washer damages the wood surface if you are not careful.

 Prime the wood

+Begin with a primer formulated for exteriors.
 Apply prime when you confirm that your wood surface is dry.
-Begin with a primer formulated for exteriors.
-The coating has to be approved by the manufacturer that it is suitable for pressure-treated wood.
+The manufacturer must approve the coating to be suitable for pressure-treated wood.

 A paint sprayer is considered easier for paint application.
 However, a brush is for detailed activities.
 You are allowed to roll, spray or brush the primer onto the surface.
 Each primer has its time window to dry.
 Cover the wood in primer.
 Read instructions on the container.
 That allows the primer to cure.
 The primer takes time, leaving it in a clean environment to dry.

-It does not have to contact dirt and dust.
-When you are working from an area where you conduct numerous projects, cover the area or suspend your operations.
+It does not have to contact with dirt and dust.
+When working from an area where you conduct numerous projects, cover the area or suspend your operations.
 Getting debris in the primer when it is still wet disturbs the painting process.
 It will not be accurate.